Work Experience and Careers

 Our students normally gain a great deal from their placement and for many it helps them decide a career path and even if this is not the case it gives everyone a taste of what the world of work entails.
 In recent years some of our students have even been offered Saturday jobs by their work experience employer.

-Mrs Holder is our work experience coordinator and she can be contacted at school with any queries that you may have.
 Parents might like to download the document below entitled "Idsall School Work Experience Information for Parents and Pupils 2016".

 Careers Education and Guidance for all year groups is built into the programme for Personal and Social Education.
 The library is open at breaks and lunchtimes for pupils to use the materials and to seek advice about career opportunities.